mahdiaslami/bare-queryable/README.md

 - #### _DATE_COMPARATOR_

-A callback that can compare two Date.
+A callback that can compare two Dates.

 - #### _STRING_COMPARATOR_

-A callback that can compare two string.
+A callback that can compare two strings.

 - #### _NUMBER_COMPARATOR_

-A callback that can compare two number.
+A callback that can compare two numbers.